 Learn more about Harvard Kennedy Schoolís International and Global Affairs (IGA) concentration here.

 Frank Broomell is a Master in Public Policy Candidate at Harvard Kennedy School.
 After studying International Affairs with a concentration in Conflict and Security at the George Washington University, he commissioned in the United States Marine Corps.
 While with the Marines, Frank deployed twice to Helmand Province, Afghanistan with aviation units in support of coalition forces in Regional Command Southwest.
 He left active duty during the summer of 2013, and is interested in continuing to support US national and international security efforts.

-Julia Stern is a Master in Public Policy candidate at Harvard Kennedy School.
-She spent the last five years in Washington as a Senior Consultant for Booz Allen Hamilton, where she worked primarily on Afghanistan, national security and intelligence issues for the Department of Defense, as well as security cooperation policy for the Marine Corps.
-Outside of work, she founded The Service Project, an oral history of the millennial generation’s spirit of service since 9/11, whose mission is to bridge the gap in understanding along civil-military lines.
-She has published on this topic in The New York Times and Huffington Post.
-Stern also served as a vice president of the global non-profit, Young Professionals in Foreign Policy.
-Prior to working in DC, Stern graduated magna cum laude from Brown University, where she concentrated in International Relations and Italian Studies.
-At HKS, she is interested in studying international security and defense, and the nexus between intelligence, policy, and negotiation strategy.
-Stern is a native of Boston.
+Julia Stern is a 2015 Master in Public Policy candidate at Harvard Kennedy School.
+She was previously an Associate at Booz Allen Hamilton in Washington, DC where she worked on Afghanistan, national security and intelligence issues for the Department of Defense, as well as security cooperation policy for the Marine Corps.
+Outside of work, she founded The Service Project, an oral history of the millennial generationís spirit of service since 9/11, whose mission is to bridge the gap in understanding along civil-military lines.
+She has published on this and related topics in The New York Times and Foreign Policy.
+Stern graduated magna cum laude from Brown University, where she concentrated in International Relations and Italian Studies.
+At HKS, she is studying international security and the nexus between intelligence, policy, and negotiation strategy.